Interfaces Research Symposium for Interdisciplinary Research in Multi-Scale Biology

 Multiscale Horizons: Biology and Beyond

 This event offers trainees the opportunity to present their work to faculty and peers across the disciplines of biological, engineering, physical, and health sciences.
 In addition, it provides attendees the chance to learn about Interfaces and to identify and network with researchers with common interests within the UC San Diego community.
+See videos of all the presentations on the Interfaces YouTube channel.
 Should you have any questions, please contact the Interfaces Program at interfaces@ucsd.edu.

 Date: Thursday, August 29, 2024